carpentries-incubator/hpc-intro/_episodes/14-modules.md

 >
 > Create a job that is able to run `python3 --version`.
 Remember, no software
 > is loaded by default!
 Running a job is just like logging on to the system
-> (you should not assume a module loaded on the login node is loaded on a
+> (you should not assume a Module loaded on the login node is loaded on a
 > compute node).
 >
 > > ## Solution